 The RW200 is sold under different names in other countries, so you may see it listed as the RX800 elsewhere, e.g. Canada, UK and Australia.
 But it is the same machine.

 The newer RW500 is a more advanced machine, also with iFit Coach technology.
 But here you get one free year of the service (a subscription is required afterwards) and there is a 10" Portal 10i tablet included so you can see the Google map destinations right on the rowing machine instead of on your tablet on the RW200 rower.

 You also get 26 resistance levels and 30 built in programs in addition to all of the features and capabilities that the RW200 offers.

-According to our reviews NordicTrack rowers stack up quite well against the competition, especially the lower to mid range brands.
+According to our latest reviews NordicTrack rowers stack up quite well against the competition, especially the lower to mid range brands.

-The RW500 definitely has more bells and whistles than everyone else, but as far as durability and advanced computing, it doesn't quite compare to brands like Concept 2 and WaterRower, even though it is similarly priced.
+The RW900 definitely has more bells and whistles than everyone else, but as far as durability and advanced computing, it doesn't quite compare to brands like Concept 2 and WaterRower, even though it is similarly priced.

 We like the NordicTrack rowing machines, and user reviews have been quite positive.
-The iFit Coach technology takes your workouts to a whole new level, with plenty of features to keep you motivated and entertained.
+The iFit technology takes your workouts to a whole new level, with plenty of features to keep you motivated and entertained.

 You get a lot of built in programs, comfortable seat, adjustable foot straps and console, music compatibility with speaker system, plenty of resistance levels and strong warranties on all machines.

 Casual rowers will appreciate all of the extras on the RW600, RW700 and RW900, but more serious rowers will be better served with a Concept 2 rower, which is less expensive and much more commercial-grade.